site24x7/saltstack-site24x7/README.md

 3. Make the following changes :
       a.
 Edit your salt state top.sls file [ /srv/salt/top.sls ].
 Add "- install" , "- status" , " -uninstall" entries under your required environment.
       b.
 Edit your pillar top.sls file [ /srv/pillar/top.sls].
 Add "- site24x7" entry under your required environment.
       c.
 Edit the /srv/pillar/site24x7.sls file.
-Replace the apikey with the actual device key obtained from our portal.
+Replace the devicekey with the actual device key obtained from our portal.
 Replace proxy values if required in the proxy field (Let it be "None" if no proxy is required. )
 4. Now your setup is complete and you can exectue the below sample commands :
       a.
 To bulk install our agent in all minions : sudo salt '*' state.sls install
       b.
 To bulk uninstall our agent in all minions : sudo salt '*' state.sls uninstall